Josep Tarradellas Barcelona–El Prat Airport: Foundation and early years

+Development since 2010

 The new Terminal 1 was inaugurated on 16 June 2009, covering 545000 m².
 70% of today's flights operate from Terminal 1.
 The old Terminals A, B and C are now known as Terminals 2A, 2B and 2C.

 Due to the strong drop in air traffic after 1999 and the crisis in the aviation sector in 2001 many charter operations from Girona and Reus were diverted to El Prat, which helped the airport to survive the crisis.

 On 1 February 2014, Barcelona–El Prat was the first Spanish airport to receive a daily flight with the Airbus A380-800, on the Emirates route to Dubai International Airport.
 Emirates also offers a second daily flight, also operated by the A380-800.

 International Airlines Group (IAG) announced in December 2016 flights from Barcelona to the US, Latin America and Asia for the summer of 2017.
 IAG, formed by British Airways, Iberia, Vueling and Aer Lingus, created Level, the second airline, after Norwegian, launching low-cost long haul flights from the Catalan city.
 They announced flights from June 2017 to Los Angeles, Oakland, Punta Cana and Buenos Aires.

 On 14 October 2019, the airport was the first target of protesters after the sentencing of the trial of Catalonia independence leaders.
 In the morning, called upon by Democratic Tsunami thousands flocked all the accesses and concourses disrupting normal operations.
 Catalan Police ordered the closing of all transportation services (bus, Metro and Rail) to avoid further arrivals of demonstrators.
 The blockade of the main access road (C-32 highway) with people walking between the terminals and city center made Taxi and other services unavailable.
 Deployment of riot police from Civil Guard, National Police and Mossos d'Esquadra to evict protesters lead to massive confrontations leaving dozens injured.
 Using social media the organizers called off the action by night time but disruption continued.
 More than a hundred flights were cancelled during the 14th of October and twenty more were announced for the next day by the main operator, Vueling.

 Operations

+Airlines

 Most of the traffic at Barcelona Airport is domestic and European, in which Vueling has an operational base.
 Intercontinental connections have not generated a significant amount of passenger traffic during the last years.
 In the early twenty-first century the airport passenger carried numbers and the number of operations increased significantly.

 Low-cost airline traffic grew significantly, especially after the creation of operating bases by Vueling and Clickair at the airport.
 Vueling and Clickair merged in July 2009, operating under the Vueling name.
-Other low-cost airlines operate from the airport, including Ryanair, EasyJet, Norwegian Air International, EasyJet Switzerland, Wizz Air and Transavia.
+Other low-cost airlines operate from the airport, including Ryanair, EasyJet, Norwegian Air International, easyJet Switzerland, Wizz Air and Transavia.
 A new base was established at the airport in September 2010.